Legal Document Assistants vs Online Divorce Services

-Once you have determined that you can realistically avoid lawyers’ fees in your uncontested divorce (see the first article in this series, Lawyers vs Non-Lawyers in California Divorce), the next choice is between traditional Main-Street or bricks-and-mortar Legal Document Assistants (used to be called “paralegals”) and online divorce providers, like NetDivorce, to get your divorce forms actually prepared.
-Ed West, your intrepid 30+ year divorce industry reporter and all-round swell guy, assesses the factors and reports on your options.
+Once you have determined that you can realistically avoid traditional full-representation lawyers’ fees in your uncontested divorce (see the first article in this series, Lawyers vs Non-Lawyers in California Divorce), the next choice is between traditional Main-Street or bricks-and-mortar Legal Document Assistants (used to be called “paralegals”) and online divorce providers, like NetDivorce, to get your divorce forms actually prepared.
+Ed West, your intrepid 35+ year divorce industry reporter and all-around swell guy, assesses the factors and reports on your options.

 The prior article in this sequence discussed the choice facing new divorce consumers between hiring a lawyer or a non-lawyer to provide divorce services.
 That choice should be based entirely upon the pre-existing objective facts of your own divorce case and not upon your subjective judgment, i.e. what you think you want.
 The facts of your case alone should determine whether the primary divorce service you need is legal advice or divorce form preparation.

 Of course, you want to hire a competent, honest non-lawyer to prepare your divorce papers because the cost savings are huge and the increased risk of fraud or incompetence by the non-lawyer is minimal with the exercise of some basic common sense and gut judgment on your part.

 However, if the facts of your case include any dispute between you and your spouse, a very large marital estate, a special-needs child, a division of an on-going business, any requirement for specialist tax or trust advice, continuing medical problems or a realistic threat of violence or child abduction, you need to hire a lawyer.
 And that list is not exhaustive.